 Trial of a promising Sickle Cell treatment

-Deep Life have run a successful Phase 1 trial of a sickle cell treatment.
-Patients in the Phase 1 trial report it provided immediate relief of acute symptoms, and prevented sickling episodes from progressing.
-No side effects were reported.
-Medical professionals involved in the trial report that the treatment is the most effective and promising they have ever come across.
+Deep Life have run a successful human trial of a sickle cell treatment.
+Patients in the initial human trial report it provided immediate relief of acute symptoms, and prevented sickling episodes from progressing.
+No side effects were reported, other than constipation at very high doses.
+Medical professionals monitoring the trial, report that the treatment is the most effective and promising they have ever come across.

-The treatment is a drug extracted from a single African plant combined with a buffer: it is not an opioid or analgesic but is thought to relieve the symptoms by acting as a selective vasodilator and increases production of HgF for long term protection.
+The treatment is the root bark of single African plant used traditionally as a food supplement, combined with a buffer: it is not an opioid or analgesic but is thought to relieve the symptoms by allowing cells to slide over each other more easily.

-As part of the trial planning, a small number of patients were traced who had used this extract in the form of a traditional remedy over a 15 period, and were clinically examined: none had any disability, none had experienced acute episodes since starting taking the treatment but each reported that they had many severe episodes previously.
-All of the long term patients who were traced retained a functional spleen (oldest patient 38 years old), though with splenomegaly.
+In addition to volunteers using the treatment to arrest acute sickle cell episodes, patients were traced who had used this extract in the form of a traditional remedy over a 15 year period, and were clinically examined: none had any disability, none had experienced acute episodes since starting taking the treatment though each reported that they had many severe episodes previously.
+All of the long term patients who were traced retained a functional spleen (oldest patient 41 years old), though with splenomegaly.
 All were leading a normal life.

 Deep Life Medical has other clinical trials ongoing.
 These will be reported when complete and analysed in line with PRISMA guidelines.